Does Beer Ruin Your Workout?

 Beer is relatively low in calories.
 A pint of 5% beer contains around 200 calories, while the same quantity of light lager contains 150 or less.
 In contrast, semi-sweet wine has more than 300 calories per glass.

 Despite being low in calories, beer is high in sugar.
-Depending on the brand of beer, a pint may contain anywhere between 8 or 10 grams of glucose.
-It’s important to consume alcohol after exercise because it helps release growth hormones that repair your muscles and increases muscle synthesis.
+Depending on the brand of beer, a pint may contain anywhere between 8 and 10 grams of glucose.
+It’s essential to consume alcohol after exercise because it helps release growth hormones that repair your muscles and increase muscle synthesis.

 When Do I Drink After A Workout?

-It’s good to drink beer after a workout as long as you don’t go overboard.
+Drinking beer after a workout is good if you don’t go overboard.
 Think about the workout itself.
-For instance, if you’re weight training, then it’s better to have one shot of alcohol because it will increase testosterone levels and help with growth hormone release.
+For instance, if you’re weight training, it’s better to have one shot of alcohol because it will increase testosterone levels and help with growth hormone release.
 On the other hand, if your workout is cardio, you can have a couple of beers because it will help your body relax.

 You don’t necessarily need to drink alcohol after every workout.
 Just be aware that too much beer may compromise the results of an intense weight training session.